SamiUddin-tech/Multi-Camera-Automation-of-Hikvision-2MP-WDR-EXIR-Turret-Camera-using-Python-OpenCV-and-Mediapipe/README.md

 **2. Python Programming Language:** Python serves as our programming language of choice.
 Its versatility and extensive libraries make it ideal for building robust automation and computer vision solutions.

-**3. OpenCV (Open Source Computer Vision Library):** OpenCV is a powerful open-source library that aids in image and video processing.
+**3. OpenCV (Open Source Computer Vision Library):** OpenCV is a powerful open-source library that provides state of the art buildin functions for image and video processing.
 We leverage its features for tasks like real-time video analysis and object detection.

 **4. MediaPipe:** MediaPipe is a framework developed by Google that facilitates the implementation of various machine learning-based applications, including gesture recognition, face detection, and pose estimation.
 It enhances our project's capabilities.